 Thirty-five families participated in the study, including 17 with children in elementary school, 13 in middle school, and 5 in high school.
 The mothers of each family participated, as well as 8 of the fathers.
 In one case, a mother and two grandparents were involved.
-The participants' ages ranged from 29to 60-years old, with a mean of 41.7 years.
+The participants' ages ranged from 29-to 60-years old, with a mean of 41.7 years.
 Of the participants, 83% (n = 38) reported that they were of Hawaiian or part-Hawaiian ancestry.
-The ethnicity of the remaining participants included European American (n = 4), Japanese American (n = 1), combinations of Asian and European American (n = 1).
+The ethnicity of the remaining participants included European American (n = 4), Japanese American (n = 1), combinations of Asian and European American (n = 2) and a combination of American Indian and European American (n = 1).